6v4tq8mhlO23a/WriteUp/picoCTF/tic-tac/readme.md

 ### Execution

 To execute this exploit, I log into the instance via SSH, create the Bash script using `nano`, and run the script.
-It may take a few attempts, but this method reliably retrieves the flag.
+It may take a few attempts (Took me around 15 trys), but this method reliably retrieves the flag.